Akif9748/akf-forum/APIDOCS.md

 - DELETE `/:id` for delete user.
 - PATCH `/:id` for edit user.
 - PUT `/:id` for add profile photo to user.
+- POST `/:id/ban` for ban all ips of user.

 ### Example request:
 GET ```/api/messages/0```